redgeoff/redgeoff-web/content/posts/free-vpn-aws-2022.md

 Your network will be the first 2 parts of the Private IP appended with zeros, e.g. _172.31.0.0_

-On the VPN Server edit _/etc/openvpn/server/server.conf_ and add something like the following:
+On the VPN server edit _/etc/openvpn/server/server.conf_ and add something like the following:

 ```
 push "route 172.31.0.0 255.255.0.0"
 ```

-Then restart the VPN Server with:
+Then, restart the VPN server with:

 ```
 $ systemctl restart openvpn-server@server.service